mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/cli/plugins/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-Plugins extend the functionality of the CLI for cluster specific actions.
+Plugins extend the functionality of the DC/OS&trade; CLI for cluster-specific actions.

-Plugins are cluster-specific; when switching between different clusters, the CLI will automatically use the proper set of plugins installed for that cluster.
+Plugins are cluster-specific.
+When switching between different clusters, the CLI automatically uses the proper set of plugins installed for that cluster.

 # Core CLI Plugin